atoder/factual_api_hotel_reader/README.md

 # Factual API Hotel Data Tool
-A tool that runs Factuals API (you can find their key on their website, it costs $1) and pulls the data from all Hotels and Motels in their system.
+A tool that runs Factuals API and pulls the data from all Hotels and Motels in their system.
 There are 148,000 hotels, and they have a limit of 500 per minute, and 10,000 per day.
-This tool generates all 167,344 or so hotels in in one csv, extracting the data 1 chunk at a time incrementally, appending them to the csv file and pausing properly so it doesn't go over the minute and day limit.
+This tool generates all 167,344 or so hotels in in one csv, extracting the data based on the zipcode, appending hotels to the csv file and pausing properly so it doesn't go over the minute and day limit.

-You have to provide output csv file and intput zip code file
+You have to provide output csv file and input zip code file

+The script can be paused/terminated and resumed.
+This script will keep track of zip codes that we already checked (it will keep them in ```checked_zip_file.txt``` file)

+The script also makes sure that there are no duplicates hotel written to hotels.csv file by double checking if hotel's address already exists in hotels.csv

 ## API LINK
 http://developer.factual.com/